Third jersey: Major League Baseball

 More recently, there is also a trend towards alternate grey uniforms.
 The San Francisco Giants wear a different version of their road grey uniforms, featuring the interlocking "SF" instead of the city name in full.
 This design is similar to the road uniforms the team utilized in the late 80's.
 The Dodgers and the Cubs have followed suit in wearing alternate grey uniforms, sporting the team name in front (rather than the city name) for their grey alternates.

 All 30 MLB teams wore special colored jerseys with contrasting sleeves on the weekend of August 25–27, 2017, for Players Weekend.
 The Cardinals and Pirates also used these jerseys on August 20, when they met in the MLB Little League Game in Williamsport, Pennsylvania; both this game and Players Weekend coincided with the 2017 Little League World Series in South Williamsport.
 Notably, the 2017 Players Weekend marked the first time the Yankees ever placed names on the back of their jerseys.
 Players Weekend has since become an annual affair, with similar jersey changes for each subsequent event.

 The trend toward multiple uniforms of the same color can also lead to on-field mix-ups: in 2011, Brewers pitcher Zack Greinke, making a pinch-hitting appearance, accidentally wore the "Bierbrauer" jersey the night before German Heritage Day, while in 2014, just three games into the first season where the alternate was introduced, outfielder Junior Lake played the first inning in a "Chicago" jersey while the rest of the team wore "Cubs".

 In 2023, Major League Baseball limited teams to two alternate uniforms in addition to a home and road uniform and a City Connect uniform; this is known as the "4+1 rule".
 While some teams complied with the rule, including teams such as the Seattle Mariners and Tampa Bay Rays replacing their gray road uniforms with colored tops, MLB allowed the San Diego Padres to keep their two Sunday camouflage home uniforms in order to maintain their tradition of honoring the United States Armed Forces.
 In addition to the two aforementioned uniforms, the Padres also wear brown tops with sand pants as an alternate road uniform.

-Through the 2023 MLB season, the Mariners and Padres have the most alternate jerseys with four.
-It includes the City Connect jerseys.
-Diamondbacks, Braves, Orioles, Red Sox, White Sox, Astros, Royals, Marlins, Brewers, Phillies, Pirates, Giants, Rays, Rangers, and Nationals have three.
-The Cubs, Reds, Guardians, Rockies, Angels, Dodgers, Twins, Mets, Cardinals, and Blue Jays have two.
-The Athletics have one and the Tigers and Yankees have none.